Duties and Responsibilities

 Who Are We:

-Association of Persons Affected by Addiction (APAA) is a non-profit organization providing recovery support services to individuals in or seeking recovery from substance abuse, mental health, and co-occurring challenges.
-We are a peer-driven and peer-led recovery community organization that offers services and revery management and promotes volunteerism within the recovery community.
+The Association of Persons Affected by Addiction (APAA) is a Recovery Community Organization providing recovery support services to individuals seeking recovery from substance abuse, mental health, and co-occurring challenges.

 Job Summary: